 The UK government on Monday launched a new anti-obesity drive to help people lose weight and become healthier after what has been pegged as a COVID-19 wake-up call.

-UK Prime Minister Boris Johnson, who has himself lost weight since his own hospitalisation after testing positive for the deadly coronavirus earlier this year, said that getting fitter is important to help protect against the virus as well as the state-funded National Health Service (NHS) from added pressures.
+UK Prime Minister Boris Johnson, who has himself lost weight since his own hospitalization after testing positive for the deadly coronavirus earlier this year, said that getting fitter is important to help protect against the virus as well as the state-funded National Health Service (NHS) from added pressures.

 Losing weight is hard but with some small changes we can all feel fitter and healthier, said Johnson.